Quantum sensing of time-dependent magnetic signals with molecular spins: Experimental details

 where $t\textsubscript{$\frac{\pi}{2}$,end}$ is the time at which the $\frac{\pi}{2}$ pulse ends, $t\textsubscript{$\pi$,start}$ and $t\textsubscript{$\pi$,end}$ are the start and end times for the $\pi$ pulse, $T$\textsubscript{$\pi$} is the duration of the $\pi$ pulse, and $t$\textsubscript{echo} is the time at which the echo is observed.
-Hereafter, we will fix $t$\textsubscript{$\frac{\pi}{2}$,end} = 0 ns.\\ Sequence 1 (Fig. \ref{fig:FIG1} c) consists of a Hahn echo sequence in which the interpulse delay ($\tau$) is increased step-by-step, shifting the $\pi$ pulse over the external signal $B$\textsubscript{1}($t$, $s$), which remains unchanged in its starting position by fixing $s$.
-For each step, an echo is recorded and its phase depends on the area of the signal according to Eq.\ref{eq:phase2}.
+Hereafter, we will fix $t$\textsubscript{$\frac{\pi}{2}$,end} = 0 ns.\\ Since the phase accumulated during an Hahn echo sequence depends on the area of the external signal through Eq. \ref{eq:phase2}, it is possible to exploit the opposite sign obtained in the different regions to detect an external non-periodic signal.
+This can be achieved with two different sequences: Sequence 1 (Fig. \ref{fig:FIG1} c) consists of a Hahn echo sequence in which the interpulse delay ($\tau$) is increased step-by-step, shifting the $\pi$ pulse over the external signal $B$\textsubscript{1}($t$, $s$), which remains unchanged in its starting position by fixing $s$.
+For each step, an echo is recorded and its phase depends on the area of the signal according to Eq. \ref{eq:phase2}.
 The total duration of the sequence is related to the interpulse delay through the relation: $T$\textsubscript{seq} = 2 $\tau$ + $T$\textsubscript{$\pi$}.
-In sequence 2 (see Fig. \ref{fig:FIG1} (d)), the $\pi$/{2} and $\pi$ pulses have fixed $\tau$, and the external signal is shifted rigidly step-by-step in time by increasing $s$, while the MW sequence remains unchanged.
+Conversely, in Sequence 2 (see Fig. \ref{fig:FIG1} (d)), the $\pi$/{2} and $\pi$ pulses have fixed $\tau$ and the external signal is shifted rigidly step-by-step in time by increasing $s$, while the MW sequence remains unchanged.
 The accumulated phase appearing in Eq. \ref{eq:phase2} now depends on the position shift, $s$, while $T$\textsubscript{seq} remains unchanged.\\ In both Sequence 1 and 2, the key features of the time-dependent $B$\textsubscript{1}($t$,$s$) signal can be derived from the behaviour of the phase of the echo signal through Eq. \ref{eq:phase2}.\\